That’s because all other things being equal, you cannot increase sales if your funnel growth is flat.

 The specific Salesforce report you need to get visibility of the long-term trend in your sales pipeline is the Opportunity Trends report.

-That’s because the report shows the actual size of the funnel ‘As-At’ the 1st day of each month.
+That’s because the report shows the actual size of the funnel ‘As-At’ the first day of each month.

-Consequently, it gives tremendous insight into the medium and long-term trends in the sales funnel size.
+As a result, it gives terrific insight into the medium and long-term trends in the sales funnel size.

 Opportunity Trends Report Example

-In this example, we see the funnel shrinking for three months in the middle of 2019.
+In this example, we see the funnel was shrinking for three months towards the end of 2021.

 Fortunately, the overall size of the pipeline has grown for the last three months.